gokuthug1/J.B.A.I/README.md

 ## Features

 ### 🔹 Delete Messages
-You can delete messages by clicking **Shift + Click** (Mouse Click).
-On mobile, simply **tap and hold** a message, and a confirmation prompt will appear.
+- **Desktop:** Delete messages by **Shift + Clicking** on them.
+- **Mobile:** **Tap and hold** a message to see a confirmation prompt.

-### 🔹 Music!
+### 🔹 Music
-I have now added music to the bot!
-Just ask J.B.A.I for a song or music and it will ask you what song.
-Keep in mind, I am one person and cannot add all the songs i nthe world bur for now, there are 12 I think and those are the songs I listen to so it will take time for me to at least have every popular song here.
+J.B.A.I now supports music requests!
+Just ask for a song or some music, and J.B.A.I will prompt you to choose one.
+For now, the library is small (about 12 songs featuring my favorites), but I plan to expand it to include more popular tracks over time.

 ### 🔹 Settings
-I've recently added some settings to give it a chatbot UI look (I need improvement lol):
+Customize your chatbot experience with the new settings options:

-#### 1. 🗣️ TTS (Text-to-Speech)
+#### 🗣️ TTS (Text-to-Speech)
-- The TTS feature can be toggled **on/off** in the settings.
+- Toggle the TTS feature **on/off** to have J.B.A.I read out responses.
-- When enabled, you can hear J.B.A.I instead of reading responses.

-#### 2. 🎙️ Change J.B.A.I's Voice
+#### 🎙️ Change J.B.A.I's Voice
-- In the settings, there is an option labeled **"Bot Voice"**.
-- You can change J.B.A.I’s voice using the dropdown menu next to it.
+- Select a different voice for J.B.A.I using the **"Bot Voice"** dropdown menu in the settings.

-#### 3. 🔊 Adjust J.B.A.I's Volume
+#### 🔊 Adjust J.B.A.I's Volume
-- In settings, find the **"Voice Volume"** option.
+- Control the loudness of J.B.A.I's TTS with the **"Voice Volume"** slider in settings.
-- This lets you adjust the TTS volume to control how loud J.B.A.I sounds.

 ---